Namikelwa/Bioinformatics-Internship/FutureLearn/R.md

-How to Create and Manipulate Variables and Vectors in R 25 comments
+## How to Create and Manipulate Variables and Vectors in R

 Variables and Vectors in R

 As we just saw previously in Step 3.4, when working under your current R session, the entities that R creates and uses are called “objects”.